mercadolibre/net-sdk/README.md

 ## Deserializing with an anonymous type

-If you just need a view values back Json.NET has a really cool deserialise method that you feed with an anonymous object.
+If you just need a fiew values back Json.NET has a really cool deserialise method that you feed with an anonymous object.

 ```csharp
 var json = @"{""refresh_token"":""refresh"",""access_token"":""access"",""user_id"":123456789}";